 This graduate-level, 1-credit independent study course is an advanced seminar focused on the international agreements under the United Nations Framework Convention on Climate Change.
 (ENVIRON 593.163)

-Instructors: Billy Pizer, faculty fellow at the Nicholas Institute for Environmental Policy Solutions and Jonathan Wiener of the Duke University School of Law.
+Instructors: Billy Pizer, faculty fellow at the Nicholas Institute for Energy, Environment & Sustainability and Jonathan Wiener of the Duke University School of Law.

 This serves as an introductory course to water in the built environment, with basic treatment of hydrology, treatment, regulation, and planning of water resources.
 Course It serves as a survey course for non-water specialists, and a bridge course from hydrology to policy, management, planning, and finance, or vice versa for policy students interested in bridging to hydrology.
 Emphasis will be on applications of basic techniques common in management contexts.
 (ENVIRON 621)

-Instructors: Martin Doyle, Director, Water Policy Program, Nicholas Institute for Environmental Policy Solutions.
+Instructors: Martin Doyle, Director, Water Policy Program, Nicholas Institute for Energy, Environment & Sustainability.

 UNIVERSITY OF NORTH CAROLINA COURSES